SAP/cloud-mta-build-tool/README.md

 # Cloud MTA Build Tool (Beta)

 The Cloud MTA Build Tool is a command-line tool that packages a multitarget application into a deployable archive (MTAR).
-For full documentation see [Cloud MTA build Tool](https://hub.docker.com/r/devxci/mbtci).
+For full documentation see [Cloud MTA build Tool](https://sap.github.io/cloud-mta-build-tool/).

 This image can be used to build SAP Multitarget Applications (MTA) containing Java, Node.js, and Golang modules and **provided for CI env**.
-The image hosted at hub.docker.com.
+The image hosted at [hub.docker.com](https://hub.docker.com/r/devxci/mbtci) and [GitHub packages](https://github.com/SAP/cloud-mta-build-tool/packages/445909/versions).

+**Note:**
-**Note:** For most cases, it's highly recommended to use the [alpine](https://hub.docker.com/r/devxci/mbtci-alpine) version, e.g. `docker pull devxci/mbtci-alpine` , this version is more light-weight and should be used in `production` env.
+* For most cases, it's highly recommended to use the [alpine](https://hub.docker.com/r/devxci/mbtci-alpine) version, e.g. `docker pull devxci/mbtci-alpine` , this version is more light-weight and should be used in `production` env.
 Using the `alpine` version gives the flexibility to add "per-scenario" the required set of tools.
+* The mbtci-alpine image is also hosted at [GitHub packages](https://github.com/SAP/cloud-mta-build-tool/packages/473756/versions).

 ## How to use the image